volcengine/datatester-php-sdk/README.md

 ```

 ### Anonymously tracking
->If there is no user_unique_id as trackId, you can use device_id, web_id, bddid for anonymous tracking.
+>If there is no user_unique_id as trackId, you can use device_id, web_id, bddid（only onpremise） for anonymous tracking.
 1. set event builder config
 ```
 enable anonymously tracking